 What I have called "customization", however, is not a simple process.
 This is true for two reasons.
 First, because of diversity of needs, localities, outlooks, climates, origins, and social strata in India, all of which require some variation on "generic" application.
 Equally important is extensive local consultation, because human beings did not evolve with an instinctive affinity for keyboards, mouses, CD-Roms, and computer monitors.
 These are unfamiliar, strange, unnatural, always foreign and at times frightening devices for those who are not familiar with them.
 Acquiring familiarity and ease with a computer is undoubtedly best done in childhood.
 But for most people in the world, childhood is past.
 Instead, one can hope at least for a gradually developing sense of ownership, a slow process of learning whereby individuals may come to understand the workings of a computer and to view it as a potentially beneficial ally in the struggle for existence.
-The NIIT experiment in the "Computer in the Wall" in Delhi suggests that, for illiterate children in a Delhi slum, a computer, a monitor, and a mouse placed in a wall produces within a period of weeks considerable skill and learning in otherwise unlettered children.
+The NIIT experiment with the "Computer in the Wall" in Delhi and the Sindhudurg region of Maharastra suggests that a computer, a monitor, and a mouse placed in a wall or kiosk produces, within a period of weeks, considerable skill and learning in otherwise unlettered children.
 Something akin to this process is needed in every community where "IT for the people" is planned.
 Rather than starting from the master plan, it is critical to start from the grassroots.